kvietmeier/Terraform/gcp/CoreInfra/vpcs/core/README.md

-# Custom VPC Infrastructure with NAT Gateways and Cloud Routers
+## Custom VPC Infrastructure with NAT Gateways and Cloud Routers

 This Terraform module provisions a custom Virtual Private Cloud (VPC) in Google Cloud Platform (GCP) with the following components:

-- Custom VPC with manual subnet creation
+- A named custom VPC with manual subnet creation
+- Subnets across multiple GCP regions
-- Subnets (with support for secondary IP ranges and IPv6)
-- Private Service Access for services like Cloud SQL and Memorystore
+- Optional secondary IP ranges (e.g., for services like GKE or VAST)
+- IPv6 dual-stack support (where enabled)
+- Private Google access on all subnets
-- Cloud Routers and Cloud NAT for internet access from private subnets
+- Cloud Routers and Cloud NAT (in user-specified regions)
-- Service Networking API enablement and peering
+- VPC Peering for Private Service Access (used by Cloud SQL, Memorystore, etc.)

 ---